A Bayesian Optimization Approach to Machine Translation Reranking: Experiments

 \subsection{Runtime}

 Our reranking algorithm significantly reduces actual runtime compared to scoring all candidates for a source sentence.
-We profile the full pipeline, from generating candidates to making a final selection, on three settings: (1) BayesOpt+GP with $n{=}90$, and (2) multi-fidelity BayesOpt+GP with 50 Distilled-S scores and $n{=}70$ (BayesOpt+GP+S), and 3) the baseline of evaluating \cometkiwi on all candidates. $n,m$ are selected to balance the final scores of the two algorithms ($0.8213$ and $0.8211$ respectively, as shown in Table \ref{tab:results_exact_values}).
+We profile the full pipeline, from generating candidates to making a final selection, on three settings: (1) BayesOpt+GP with $n=90$, and (2) multi-fidelity BayesOpt+GP with 50 Distilled-S scores and $n=70$, and 3) the baseline of evaluating \cometkiwi on all candidates. $n,\beta$ are selected to balance the final scores of the two algorithms ($0.8213$ and $0.8211$ respectively, as shown in Table \ref{tab:results_exact_values}).

 For the runtime calculations, we select 50 source sentences from each language pair and generate 200 candidates for each.
 For the baseline, we compute scores for all candidates with a batch size of 200.
-For our methods, we profile the additional steps required by BayesOpt: computing the kernel, computing the posteriors at each step, and optionally evaluating proxy scores.
-BayesOpt+GP(+S) uses batch size $k{=}10$, which does not affect scores compared to using $k{=}1$ (see \Cref{sec:batch_size}).
+For BayesOpt+GP methods, we profile the additional steps required: computing the kernel, computing the posteriors at each step, and evaluating proxy scores.
+BayesOpt+GP(+S) uses batch size $k=10$, which does not affect scores compared to using $k=1$ (see \Cref{sec:batch_size}).
 Memory bandwidth can be a major overhead in large neural networks, making it inefficient to run small batches.
 Since BayesOpt+GP obtains $k$ candidates per step, in order to use large batches, we process candidates for multiple instances in parallel.

 Results are shown in Table \ref{tab:runtimes}.
 In all cases, candidate generation and \cometkiwi calculations dominate the overall runtime.
 The extra cost from BayesOpt-related computations is compensated by the savings from reducing \cometkiwi evaluations, despite similarity matrix computation being $\mathcal{O}(|\mathcal{C}|^2)$, and matrix inversion for posterior calculation at each iteration being $\mathcal{O}(|\mathcal{C}|^3)$.
-BayesOpt+GP+S reduces the runtime by further reducing the number of CometKiwi calculations to 70, with the cost of loading and running the Distilled-S proxy metric introducing minimal overhead.
+BayesOpt+GP+P with Distilled-S reduces the runtime by further reducing the number of \cometkiwi calculations to 70, with the cost of loading and running the Distilled-S proxy metric introducing minimal overhead.